 If football has the profile, the sport most likely to fill the Belfast bars with singing fans is rugby.
 Harlequins are Belfast’s major rugby team, but the spiritual centre of the sport is in the Kingspan Stadium

-A slew of Major winners in a matter of a few years has made golf sexy in Northern Ireland, and though, our biggest names are associated with courses and clubs along the North Coast such as Portrush, the Belfast suburb of Holywood can lay claim to the biggest of the lot, Rory McIlroy, whose international career has caused his fans some serious nail-biting as they wait to see if his game can maintain its early promise.
-The city has its fair share of courses, among which Balmoral, at the swanky top end of the Lisburn Road, might be said to be the most championship ready, but there are plenty of others for the honest hacker who dreams.
+A slew of Major winners in a matter of a few years has made golf sexy in Northern Ireland, and though, our biggest names are associated with courses and clubs along the North Coast such as Portrush, the Belfast suburb of Holywood can lay claim to the biggest of the lot, Rory McIlroy, who was placed fifth in the world rankings last year.

 Arguably the largest participation sport in Northern Ireland is Gaelic football, and the GAA is a growing force in Belfast, creating an interest beyond its original constituency.
 It is at county level where the game is followed most avidly, and the fate of Antrim in the county championship is now a must for the discerning local sports fan.